 creating a diaper bank model that can be shared, replicated, and adopted by all counties in North Carolina.

 While fostering their now adoptive son, Michelle Old was watching him experience severe diaper rashes.
 The infections were so bad that he would end up in the hospital 3-5 times a month on IVs trying to help his body heal from the infections.
 Even though the Old was changing his diaper 15 – 20 times a day, she could not stop the infections from taking over and causing her son to be extremely ill and in pain.
 As her son started to heal, Michelle started to wonder about parents who were not able to grab that next diaper to help their babies stay clean, dry and healthy and knew there was no assistance for these families to do so.
 She became obsessed with the idea of helping others with the very basic need of a clean diaper.
 In October of 2012, Michelle came home from another long weekend at the hospital with her son and told her husband that she wanted to start a diaper bank in North Carolina.
 At first, it seemed like a daunting task with 3 children, one of them ill, but they sat down and put together a plan, set a tight family budget which would allow Michelle the space to quit her job and focus on covering babies bottoms across the state.

 In January of 2013, Old formed the Diaper Bank of NC with the hopes of providing 50,000 diapers in her community within the year.
 Now, the Diaper Bank has distributed over 12 million diapers a month state-wide with branches in the Triangle, the Greater Triad, and Lower Cape Fear Region.

-Now with 3 healthy children, Old has made it her life’s work, along with the help of hundreds of amazing volunteers and the generosity of our community, to address the issue of diaper need and cover babies’ bottoms across North Carolina.
+Now with 3 healthy children, Old has made it her life’s work, along with her team, the help of hundreds of amazing volunteers, and the generosity of our community, to address the issue of diaper need and cover babies’ bottoms across North Carolina.